shirinmjr/cover-letter-generator/README.md

 At our company, we frequently need to generate dynamic PDF documents—such as reports, invoices, and cover letters—for various clients.
 Customization, readability, and accuracy are crucial when creating these documents.

-This project demonstrates how to generate PDF cover letters dynamically using the data from a CSV file.
+This project demonstrates how to generate PDF cover letters dynamically using the data from a CSV file and PDFKit.
 It replaces placeholder text in a predefined cover letter template with specific values from the provided CSV.

 ---